Your Family Ski Trip Checklist

 Reservations for other activities

 When the lifts wind down (usually around 3-4in the afternoon) your day doesn’t have to end!
 Most resorts have some fun activity off the slopes too.
 Snow tubing parks, snowmobile rides, ice skating, dinner reservations, spa appointments, or outdoor nature excursions are just some of the off slope offerings at many ski resorts.
-Many resorts also host a variety of events over winter such as concerts. music festivals, or food and wine weekends.
+Many resorts also host a variety of events over winter such as concerts. music festivals, or food and wine events.

 Family Ski Trip Checklist: Essential Gear